emil-muller/CTFs/angstromctf2021/Sea_of_Quills/writeup.md

 # AngstromCTF2021 Sea of Quills
-Lokking at the sourcecode we notice the lines:
+Looking at the sourcecode we notice the lines:
 ```
 blacklist = ["-", "/", ";", "'", "\""]